vishal2github/noJava/Theoretical_Notes/Variables.md

 + Hence, also known as instance variables.

++ These variables can't be accessed without the reference of an object.
-+ Object's reference is required to access these variables.
+  + Hence, object's reference is required to access these variables.

 + Instance variable stores the object's data.